wouterj/wouterj.github.io/_posts/2020-02-10-learn-to-write-more-concise.md

 tags: symfony security

 ---
-Ernest Hemingway is a writer from the twentieth-century know for it’s short and declarative writing style.
+Ernest Hemingway is a writer from the twentieth-century know for his short and declarative writing style.
 Hemingwayapp.com is a free online tool that analyses your text according to this style.
-It also run the Automated Readability Index algorithm.
+It also runs the Automated Readability Index algorithm.
 This makes it a perfect tool to write concise, short and easy to understand texts.